WhatIsSeminar/whatisseminar.github.io/talkinformation.md

 	+If the talk took place during the BMS Days add to this line "during the BMS Days".
 Similarly for other special BMS events.
 -Location
 	+Location of the talk where "Place" is.
-	+At the moment, this is usually an online talk.
-You can copy the phrasing from a previous talk's page.
+	+At the moment, this is a hybrid talk (both at TU and online).
+Most likely, you can just keep the phrasing from the template talks/template_MATH+Friday_talk_hybridTU.html.
-	+The most common one will be "Urania Berlin, at the BMS Loft (3rd floor)", but one should check that the talk didn't took place at another floor.
+	+The most common location in the past was "Urania Berlin, at the BMS Loft (3rd floor)", but one should check that the talk didn't take place on another floor.
 	+For FU, HU and TU, the format will be "FU/HU/TU Berlin, at room IDENTIFICATION-NUMBER (Street-name and number of building)", except for two exceptions which are:
 		* "HU Berlin, at the BMS Seminar Room (RUD 25, 1.023)"
 		* "TU Berlin, at the BMS Seminar Room (MA212)"